duckfist/MM2Random/readme.txt

 - Enemy Weaknesses: Damage done to each enemy by each weapon is changed.

 - Boss Weaknesses: The damage done by each weapon against each boss is changed.
-  > Two Robot Masters take 2x damage from Buster.
+  > Four Robot Masters take 2x damage from Buster.
   > Every Robot Master will have a primary weakness and secondary weakness.
   > Damage values are, on average, lower than in vanilla Mega Man 2.
-  > Note that an uncharged Heat does Buster damage, and a fully charged Heat does Heat damage.
   > Wily bosses are also affected, including Boobeam Trap and its Barriers.
   > There is a 25% chance for each Wily boss to take damage from buster.
   > Time Stopper will never do damage to Wily bosses.